pentest-ai-agents

 | Recon Advisor | nmap, dig, whois, curl, netcat, traceroute, whatweb, nikto | Low (read-only scanning) |

-More agents will be promoted to Tier 2 as the pattern is validated.
-See docs/TIER2-EXECUTION.md for the full roadmap and conversion guide.
+See docs/TIER2-EXECUTION.md for the full safety model and conversion guide.

 | Agent | Why |